The modern Burmese cat is an exotic and elegant short-haired cat, with a short well-rounded head,

-Champagne: the mature specimen should be a warm honey beige, shading to a pale gold tan underside.
+Chocolate: the mature specimen should be a warm honey beige, shading to a pale gold tan underside.
 Slight darkening on ears and face permissible but lesser shading preferred.
 A slight darkening in older specimens allowed, the emphasis being on eveness of color.
 Nose leather: light warm brown.
 Paw pads: warm pinkish tan.
 Eye color: ranging from yellow to gold, the greater the depth and brilliance the better.

 Blue: the mature specimen should be a medium blue with warm fawn undertones, shading almost imperceptibly to a slightly l ighter hue on the underparts, but otherwise without shadings, barring or markings of any kind.
 Nose leather and paw pads: slate gray.
 Paw pads: ranging from slate gray to warm pinkish blue.
 Eye color: ranging from yellow to gold, the greater the depth and brilliance the better.

-Platinum: the mature specimen should be a pale, silvery gray with pale fawn undertones, shading almost imperceptibly to a slightly l ighter hue on the underparts, but otherwise without shadings, barring or markings of any kind.
+Lilac: the mature specimen should be a pale, silvery gray with pale fawn undertones, shading almost imperceptibly to a slightly l ighter hue on the underparts, but otherwise without shadings, barring or markings of any kind.
 Nose leather and paw pads: lavender-pink.
 Eye color: ranging from yellow to gold, the greater the depth and brilliance the better.

 Care and Grooming